KxSystems/docs/docs/cloud/azure/architecture.md

 ![architecture diagram](img/architecture.png)

-Note the ability to place
-kdb+ processing functions either in one Azure Virtual Machine (VM) instance or distributed across many Azure VM instances.
+Note the ability to place kdb+ processing functions either in one Azure Virtual Machine (VM) instance or distributed across many Azure VM instances.
 The ability for kdb+ processes to communicate with each other through kdb+’s built-in language primitives, allows for this flexibility in final design layouts.
-The transport method between kdb+ processes and overall external communication is done through low-level TCP/IP sockets.
+The transport method between kdb+ processes and overall external communication is achieved through low-level TCP/IP sockets.
 If two components are on the same VM instance, then local Unix sockets can be used to reduce communication overhead.

 Many customers have tickerplants set up on their premises.
 The Microsoft Azure reference architecture allows you to manage a hybrid infrastructure that communicates with both tickerplants on-premises and in the cloud.
-However, the benefits of migrating them to cloud infrastructure are vast, and include flexibility, auto-scaling, improved transparency in cost management, access to management and infrastructure tools built by Microsoft, quick hardware allocation and many more.
+However, the benefits of migrating them tocloud infrastructure are vast, and include flexibility, auto-scaling, improved transparency in cost management, access to management and infrastructure tools built by Microsoft, quick hardware allocation and many more.

-This document focuses on kdb+tick deployment to virtual machines in Azure; however, KX Insights provides another kdb+ architectural pattern for deploying to Microsoft Azure Kubernetes Service (AKS).
+This document focuses on kdb+tick deployment to virtual machines in Azure; however, kdb Insights provides another kdb+ architectural pattern for deploying to Microsoft Azure Kubernetes Service (AKS).

+Refer to [managed app](https://code.kx.com/insights/enterprise/azure-marketplace/kx-managed-app.html) for more details.

 ### Datafeeds